 In addition to the film "We Are Marshall," the documentary "Ashes to Glory" and the book "Real Tragedy, Real Triumph" tell the story of the Marshall University football team.
-See the links on the next page for more information about the Marshall University air disaster, "We Are Marshall" and related topics.
+See the links below for more information about the Marshall University air disaster, "We Are Marshall" and related topics.

 - Bonfiglio, Jeremy D. "Marshall Gets It Right, Tells Story with Respect."
 South Bend Tribune, November 19, 2006. http://www.southbendtribune.com/apps/pbcs.dll/article?AID=/20061119/Ent04/611190500/-1/ENT